cscortes/batterynagger/README.md

 ## Reason

-As a programmer I tend to ignore the Linux/Windows "warnings" that my battery is at the lower end of the spectrum and requires a charge.
+As a programmer, I tend to ignore the Linux/Windows “warnings” that my battery is at the lower end of the spectrum and requires a charge.

 This tends to happen at exactly the worst time possible and I have even lost some work because of it.
 Also, the system builtin warning get hidden by things like a movie player or screen saver.